texhex/BiosSledgehammer/README.md

 **Note**: BIOS Sledgehammer enforces that the source files are stored in a sub folder called ``TPM-<VERSION>``.
 If the desired TPM firmware version is 7.41, the TPM files need to be stored in ``\TPM-7.41\``.
 Given that the current model folder is *\Models\HP EliteBook Folio 1040 G3*, the entire path would be *\Models\HP EliteBook Folio 1040 G3\TPM-7.41*.

-Because the update utility sometimes restarts itself, it is waited until the process noted in COMMAND does no longer appear as running process.
-If any **.log* file was generated in the local folder, the content of the log is added to the normal BIOS Sledgehammer log.
+Because the update utility sometimes restarts itself, the execution is paused until the process noted in COMMAND is no longer running.
+If any **.log* file was generated in the local folder, the content is added to the normal BIOS Sledgehammer log.
 A restart is requested after that because the “real” update process happens during POST, after the restart.

 If anything goes wrong during the process, an error is generated.